wpkc/fail2ban-filter-ninjafirewall-wp/README.md

 How to use:

-* Install Ninjafirewall WP to your WordPress web site.
+* Install [Ninjafirewall WP](https://wordpress.org/plugins/ninjafirewall/) to your WordPress web site.
 * Enable brute force attack protection in Ninjafirewall (recommended setting: "Always ON").
-* Checkmark "Write the incident to the server Authentication log."
+* Checkmark `Write the incident to the server Authentication log.`
-* Copy /filter.d/ninjafirewall.conf from this repository to /etc/fail2ban/filter.d/
+* Copy [/filter.d/ninjafirewall.conf](https://github.com/wpkc/fail2ban-filter-ninjafirewall-wp/blob/master/filter.d/ninjafirewall.conf) from this repository to `/etc/fail2ban/filter.d/`
-* Add a [ninjafirewall] section to the Jails section of /etc/fail2ban/jail.local file...
+* Add a `[ninjafirewall]` section to the Jails section of your `/etc/fail2ban/jail.local` file...
 ```python
 	[ninjafirewall]
 	port = http,https